FreshPrince215/Endzone-News/README.md

 ## 🎯 Project Overview

 This application solves the problem of information overload in sports news by aggregating content from multiple sources, intelligently categorizing it by team, and presenting it in a clean, filterable interface.
-Perfect for NFL fans, sports journalists, and fantasy football enthusiasts who need to stay updated without visiting dozens of websites.

 ## ✨ Key Features